-U.S. soldiers landing in Vietnam remember the following warning which became reality for a horrifying number.
+U.S. soldiers upon landing in Vietnam remember the following warning from the commanding officer :

 Some of you will be killed or wounded during your tour of duty because you will forget you are in a war.”